Miracle of the roses

-Within Catholicism, a miracle of the roses is a miracle in which roses manifest an activity of God or of a saint.
+Within Catholicism, a miracle of the roses is a miracle in which roses manifest an activity of God.
 Such a miracle is presented in various hagiographies and legends in different forms, and it occurs in connection with diverse individuals such as Saints Elizabeth of Hungary (1207–1231), Elizabeth of Portugal (1271–1336), Saint Dorothy, a 4th-century virgin martyr at Caesarea in Cappadocia (died ca. 311), and Our Lady of Guadalupe (appeared in 1531).